-The following sample programs can be found in the SAMPLES\RCM2200 folder.
+The following sample programs can be found in the SAMPLES\RCM2100 folder.

-One sample programs, PUTS.
-C is available to illustrate RS-232 communication.
-To run this sample program, you will have to add an RS-232 transceiver such as the MAX232 at location U2 and five 100 nF capacitors at C3-C7 on the Prototyping Board.
-Also install a $2 \times 5$ IDC header with a pitch of 0.1" at J6 to interface the RS-232 signals.
+Two sample programs, CORE_FLOW-CONTROL.C and CORE_PARITY.C, are available to illustrate RS-232 communication.
+To run these sample programs, you will have to add an RS-232 transceiver such as the MAX232 at location U2 and four 100 nF capacitors at C3-C6 on the Prototyping Board.
+Also install the 2 \times 5 IDC header included with the Prototyping Board accessory parts at J6 to interface the RS-232 signals.

 The diagram shows the connections.